shichishima/obsidian-homekey-plugin/README.md

 # Usecase
 ## Mac
-Simply bind the hotkey for this command to Control-A.
+Simply bind the hotkey for this command to Control+A.
 Please use either Normal or Advanced according to your preference.

 ## Windows
-Giving up on the OS standard select-all shortcut, bind the hotkey for this command to Ctrl-A.
+Used in combination with **[obsidian-emacs-text-editor](https://github.com/Klojer/obsidian-emacs-text-editor)**, giving up on the OS standard select-all shortcut, bind the hotkey to this command instead of `begining-of-line` to Ctrl+A.
-Used in combination with **[obsidian-emacs-text-editor](https://github.com/Klojer/obsidian-emacs-text-editor)**, instead of command `begining-of-line`.

 ## How to install
 ```